Frequently Asked Questions:

 A: No, you must purchase our Phase 1 cleaning & inspection service before we can evaluate any of your parts.

-Q: What if I have my own new / replacement / used parts (oversize pistons )?
+Q: What if I have my own new/replacement/used parts (oversize pistons)?

-Q: Do you fix / weld broken cooling fins, gouged surfaces, pitting from corrosion?
+Q: Do you fix/weld broken cooling fins, gouged surfaces, pitting from corrosion?

 A: No, our shop is not equipped to tackle any of the above repairs.

-Q: What all actually gets done / replaced during the rebuild process?
+Q: What all actually gets done/replaced during the rebuild process?
 What parts get reused or replaced?

-A: On a cylinder the typical work is bore the cylinders oversize, then hone the inner walls of each cylinder to properly match the diameter of the new piston and provide a proper surface for the new piston rings to seat.
+A: On a cylinder the typical work is to bore the cylinders oversize, then hone the inner walls of each cylinder to properly match the diameter of the new piston and provide a proper surface for the new piston rings to seat.
 The head gasket surface will be lapped and all traces of old gasket material will be removed.
 All threads are cleaned with a chaser.

 Q: What if it turns out that my cylinder is not rebuildable?